 Synopsis by Hal Erickson

-capture, construction, family-member, fidelity, honor [recognition], master [expert], Native-American, railroad, revenge, Samurai, self-sacrifice, suicide, war
+war, anger, capture, construction, family-member, fidelity, honor [recognition], injustice, insult, Japan, lord, maniac, master [expert], Native-American, power, punishment, railroad, revenge, Samurai, self-sacrifice, suicide, violence

 High Artistic Quality, High Historical Importance